knexator/blog/_time_genres/2d-time.md

 ![2d-time](../../assets/img/time-2d-diagram-events-1.png){: .mx-auto.d-block :}

 We start with an egg and a new moon, and some time (both horizontal and vertical) later get a chick and a full moon.
-The wobbly lines connecting both points in time are causal chains: they always advance up and to the right, so they go strictly forward in time.
-If we extracted the events happening along any of these lines, we would get a traditional 1d timeline, without any jumps back in time.
+The wobbly lines connecting both points in time are causal chains: they always advance up and to the right, meaning that all the points they visit form a well ordered causal chain.
 For this reason, we will call them timeline-like lines.
 Each of these lines starts with an egg and a new moon, and ends with a chick and a full moon.
 So, for every one of them, there's some point in which the events "egg hatching" and "quarter moon" take place.
 Let's draw these point-events, for each timelike-line: